GeminiCCCC/SystemDesign/README.md

 c.
 Data is stored in sparse multidimensional hash tables, each row has unique key(used by partitioning), and each row has non-fixed number of sorted key/value pairs(each pair is a column).
 Map(RowKey, SortedMap<ColumnKey, ColumnValue>> (RowKey should be hashed, in order to distribute data across the cluster evenly)

 d.
 Optimized for writing, but fast read are possible as well

+e. has no aggregation framework and requires external tools like Hadoop, Spark and others

+f. is a much more stationary database.
+It facilitates static typing and demands categorization and definition of columns beforehand.

+g. only has cursor support for the secondary index.
+Its queries are limited to single columns and equality comparisions.

+**MongoDB:**

+a.
+JSON style document store, and can support richer data model than Cassandra

+b. single master directing multiple slaves, if master node goes down, it make take up to 1 minute to elect a slave node to become the master.
+And during this time there is no availability

+c. has built-in aggregation framework, but is only efficient when working with small or medium-sized data traffic

+d. does not require a schema, natually making it more adaptable to change

+e. has high-quality second indexes

 **6. Redis vs Memcached**